nasa-nccs-hpda/qefm-core/README.md

 7) Output formats vary across FMs

 ## Objectives

-- Library to process remote sensing imagery using GPU and CPU parallelization.
+- Library to process FMs using GPU and CPU parallelization.
-- Machine Learning and Deep Learning image classification and regression.
+- Machine Learning and Deep Learning inference applications.
-- Agnostic array and vector-like data structures.
-- User interface environments via Notebooks for easy-to-use AI/ML projects.
-- Example notebooks for a quick AI/ML start with your own data.
+- Example scripts for a quick AI/ML start with your own data.

+## Strategy

+- Identify the pool of vision FMs to test​
+	* Develop a playbook for pulling the needed information to build use case​
+ 	* Develop unit tests for straightforward implementation of the models​

+- Peer review panel to define “golden” use cases​
+	* These use cases will be built for each model​
+ 	* Use cases will have “expected” results so that the model predictions can be​ compared quantitatively to the expected and to the other models​
+	* Review panel will also evaluate/recommend new models to test based on​ literature review​

+- Recommend FM for scientists to use in different types of tasks​
+	* Potentially recommend generation of new FM to fill a gap​
+ 	* Recruited scientists to assist

 ## Installation